Hyper-convergence - a shift in data centre infrastructures

 There's also the consideration to be made regarding software-defined-storage.
 Despite its advantages, it still has its pitfalls.
 Firmware updates and security patches, difficult-to-identity bottlenecks, standardisation and difficulties finding support for software vs. hardware are all things worth thinking about, since each come with their own challenges and trouble.

 When it comes to IT, unfortunately, there's never a definitive answer to whether X solution will solve Y problem.
 With data centre infrastructures it's just the same - almost every solution will be on a case-by-case basis.
-But that's why we have experts on hand to help.
+But that's why we have experts on hand to help, whether you're starting a new company and need a brand new IT suite or Future Proofing your School's IT.

 If you're looking to better understand what systems you may need, and which could offer you the optimal price-performance ratios, then get in touch with our helpful staff today.
 With over 30 years of experience in the industry, our IT experts are ready to offer you your perfect solution.